-I have to admit it, I was more than slightly skeptical when I first learned about Brix.
+I have to admit it, I was more than slightly skeptical when I first learned about Brix chocolate for wine.
 Although pairing wine and chocolate is enormously popular, I think chocolate often brings out unpleasant tannic notes or, worse, extreme bitterness in wines.

-Should you pair wine and chocolate?
+Should you be pairing wine and chocolate?

 In addition to my work in the realm of aphrodisiacs, I do quite a bit of speaking and writing on wine and the concept of wine pairing (or not pairing) in particular.
 As a general rule, I urge wine lovers to drink the wines they want and eat the foods they love and just embrace the experience of having exactly what they want.
-That being said, it is possible to have a food and wine pairing experience that is magnificent, transformative.
+That being said, it is possible to have a food and wine pairing experience that is magnificent, and transformative.

 I wasn’t anticipating transformative from a bar of chocolate that arrived in the mail and a cheap bottle of red.

 Look, I’m not going to try to sell you on a magical food and wine pairing experience but you know what?
 These bars really do pair with red wine in a very pleasing (not to mention aphrodisiac) way.
 Between the Extra Dark, Medium Dark, Smooth Dark and Milk Chocolate flavors, there is something to marry with nearly any wine.

 For more information on Brix and the full variety of products, visit https://www.brixchocolate.com.
 Or buy it now from Amazon:

 Product photo courtesy of Brix Chocolate.

 - Oats Benefits for Male Sexual Health (Including Oatmeal) - February 14, 2024